Skip to main content

 • Status badge — Open, In Progress, or Closed

-• Location — Where the problem was reported
+• Location — Where the rock was reported

 • Date — When the report was created